Beginner's Guide to Skiing and Snowboarding

 Please consider the following when putting your child in our snowsports programs:

-- Advanced reservations for kids’ programs are strongly recommended especially during holiday periods.
+- Advanced reservations for kids’ programs are recommended especially during holiday periods.

 - Helmets are required for all kids participating in any programs.